 If you’re one of those “I plug directly into the amp and don’t need no stinkin’ guitar effects pedals” kinda dude, then godspeed and thanks for stopping by.
 On the other hand, if you own a pedal board upon which you trip the light fantastic, stick around — this list of guitar effects pedals you must have will validate what you might know, illuminate what you don’t know, and quickly help you generate a massive and highly versatile sound palette.

 Recommended: Xotic EP Booster Pedal >

 The simplest effect pedal is the clean boost.
 All it essentially does is boost the signal of your guitar.
-Guitar players loved this because it allows us to hit the front end of our amp with more signal.
-This increased volume level will drive the input section of your amp harder and provide some more gain.

 The earliest boost pedals used a germanium transistor and was often in the form of a treble booster.
 The most famous treble booster is the Dallas Rangemaster which is rumored to have been used by Eric Clapton on the Bluesbreakers record, often referred to as the Beano record or Beano tone.
 (This is because Clapton is reading a Beano comic on the record cover).
 At the time Eric was using a Marshall JTM45 2×12 combo (commonly referred to as the Bluesbreaker because of this recording) and a Les Paul and man does it sound good.
 Allegedly he was using the Rangemaster to push the front end of the amp into more distortion.
 This has never been confirmed to my knowledge but is the source of much Internet speculation.
 But I have played an old Bluesbreaker amp with a Les Paul and it sounded pretty darn close.